 Running an online business from a laptop is a legit concept.
 But it's not “easy” to get started, and you have to put in a significant amount of work into setting up systems that allow you to maintain all your work while you travel.
 This is true regardless of the business approach that you take.

 Not traveling?
 That's OK, there are more reasons to run your business through a laptop computer.
 You might not even want to travel and live the laptop lifestyle!

 Actually, I started my own online business using a laptop simply because I was too poor to afford a full computer.
 I bought a used laptop from my friend at a discount.
 It also meant I could work from cafés.

 So using a laptop to run your business may be a smart idea from a financial standpoint too.

 Do I Need Anything Else?

 Not really.
-A mouse will make your life easier, and a pair of headphones is great for blocking out noise or for listening while working in public places.
-Other than that, all your tools are located online in the cloud, including calendars, note taking apps, and of course your website is in the cloud too.
+A mouse will make your life easier, and a pair of headphones are great for blocking out noise or for listening while working in public places.
+Other than that, all your tools are located online in the cloud, including calendars, note-taking apps, and of course your website is in the cloud too.

 It's possible to walk out of the house with one bag and have your entire business right there!

 You can even rely almost entirely on free tools – at least at the beginning.
 Most people who earn an online upgrade to paid tools later on, but you can decide what you use based on your own needs.